top of page

 skyline from Gov Island.jpg

-The Titanic Museum, Belfast, Ireland.
-I felt that the building's shiny newness conflicted sadly with the Titanic tragedy and the loss of 1503 people.
+Titanic Museum, Belfast, Ireland.
+The building's shiny newness seems to conflict with the tragedy of the Titanic.

 DSCN4820.JPG